 If the Landowner does not accept the descendant’s recommendations.
 The landowner or the descendants may request mediation by the Native American Heritage Commission pursuant to Public Resources Code section 5097.94, subdivision (k).

-Wildfire or Response Activities Tribal and Cultural Resources Notification Procedures
+Urgent Response Activities Tribal and Cultural Resources Notification Procedures

-The Tribal and Cultural Resources Notification procedures described in Section IV.G.2 and 3 do not apply to Category B Wildfire and Response Activities.
+The Tribal and Cultural Resources Notification procedures described in Section IV.G.2 and 3 do not apply to Category B Urgent Response Activities.

-As set forth in Section VI., the applicable Water Board will provide public notice of Wildfire and Response projects concurrently with the issuance of any NOA.
+As set forth in Section IV.E.3.b.iii, Water Board staff will work with the Office of Public Engagement, Equity and Tribal Affairs to forward the email communication provided by the Utilities prior to commencement of any Urgent Response Activity, to Tribes that may have cultural resources within the project area at the county level.

 Water Quality Monitoring

-General: If standing or flowing water within a water of the state is within 50 feet of active construction, visual monitoring shall be conducted at least once every 24-hour period to detect discharge of construction related pollutants (e.g., oil and grease, sediment and earthen materials, uncured concrete).
+If standing or flowing water within a water of the state is within 50 feet of active construction, visual monitoring shall be conducted at least once daily during active construction to detect discharge of construction related pollutants (e.g., oil and grease, sediment and earthen materials, uncured concrete).

-Potentially Noncompliant Discharges: Dischargers shall notify the Water Board when the discharge includes hazardous materials or may cause or contribute to an exceedance of water quality objectives or water quality control plans.
-Water Board staff may require additional water quality monitoring based on the discharge constituents and/or related water quality objectives and beneficial uses.

 Discharges of Hazardous Materials: Following a discharge of a reportable quantity of a hazardous material, sewage, or an unknown material as set forth by Water Code Section 13271, all Dischargers shall comply with the following conditions: